TomConlin/trouble_w_triples/README.md

 	433782

-the error file has attempts which could not be parsed ` cat data/locus_voucher_x_classed.err
+the error file has attempts which could not be parsed:
+	cat data/locus_voucher_x_classed.err
 	::R12074 129 ::cn
-`
 just this one without a viable IC.

-the classification process allows for multiple DwCT per record so the number of duplicate locus IDs can go up
+The classification process allows for multiple DwCT per record so the number of duplicate locus IDs can go up:
-`
 	cut -f1 data/locus_voucher_x_classed.tab | sort -u | wc -l
 	423829
-`

-do not know how many of the original ~100 dups made it in to this set of ~10,000 but there are now 9,953 on this side.
+We do not know how many of the original ~100 dups made it in to this set of dups but there are now 9,953 dups on this parsed side.
 (97.7% unique)

-#### Filter for known Institution codes
+#### Filter for known Institution codes:
-`
 	bin/filter_known_ic.awk -v"FILTER=rawdata/IC_knownfilter.list2" <  data/locus_voucher_x_classed.tab >  data/locus_voucher_x_classed_blessed.tab
 	wc -l  data/locus_voucher_x_classed_blessed.tab
 	282,056 locus_voucher_classed_blessed.tab
 	cut -f1 locus_voucher_classed_blessed.tab | sort -u | wc -l
 	279,473
-`

 leaving 2,583 locus with alternative (or duplicate) DwCT which is back up to 99.08% unique.

 ### Report

-the classifier reports on the types of issues it comes across changing a string into a DwCT but the main ones can be seen in the error flag returned. a non zero error flag means the classifier found something wrong an even error flag means the result is triplet
+The classifier reports on the types of issues it comes across changing a string into a DwCT but the main ones can be seen in the error flag returned. a non zero error flag means the classifier found something wrong an even error flag means the result is triplet